Discover Cornwall’s traditions at St Piran’s Day

 The Legend of St Piran

 St Piran, the patron saint of tin miners, is believed to have arrived in Cornwall from Ireland during the 5th century.
 According to legend, he floated across the sea on a millstone, landing on the Cornish coast, where he was warmly welcomed by the locals.
-St Piran is credited with discovering tin, an element that played a crucial role in Cornwall’s economy for centuries.
-The iconic black-and-white flag of Cornwall, symbolising white tin flowing from the black rock, is a tribute to his legacy.
+St Piran is credited with discovering tin mining in Cornwall, an industry that played a crucial role in Cornwall’s economy for centuries.
+The iconic St Piran’s flag, with its distinctive black-and-white colours, the colours of Cornwall, symbolising white tin flowing from the black rock, is a tribute to his legacy.

 Celebrating St Piran’s Day

-One of the highlights of St Piran’s Day is the series of parades and processions that take place across Cornwall.
+One of the highlights of St Piran’s Day celebrations is the series of parades and processions that take place across Cornwall.
 The most notable is the march across the dunes to St Piran’s Oratory near Perranporth.
-Participants dress in traditional Cornish attire, carry flags, and sing folk songs, creating a vibrant and festive atmosphere.
+Participants wear traditional Cornish dress, carry flags, and sing folk songs, creating a vibrant and festive atmosphere.
 The procession often includes historical reenactments, showcasing scenes from St Piran’s life and the ancient traditions of Cornwall.

 Traditional Music and Dance